29 September 2022

 Is it worth getting a water tank?

-Auckland has been experiencing water shortages since the summer of 2020.
-The city recorded a new record of 40 days without rain in January to February 2020 and this led to the introduction of water restrictions for Aucklanders that have been on-going and are still in place.
+Auckland started to experience water shortages in the summer of 2020.
+The city recorded a new record of 40 days without rain in January to February 2020 and this led to the introduction of water restrictions for Aucklanders that carried on until late 2021.

-The winter and early spring of 2021 have thankfully provided some relief with Auckland dam levels returning to levels not seen since 2018 so as we head into this summer, there is the possibility that water restrictions may be lifted, and people might be able to get back to watering their gardens in the hot and dry summer months.
+The winter and early spring of 2021 provided some relief with Auckland dam levels returning to levels not seen since 2018 and water restrictions were lifted in the summer of 2022, with people able to get back to watering their gardens in the hot and dry summer months.

-The trend of hot, dry summers seems likely to continue and authorities will be carefully monitoring water levels and water usage to ensure we don’t run into similar problems as the summer rolls on.
+The trend of hot, dry summers seems likely to continue and authorities will be carefully monitoring water levels and water usage to ensure we don’t run into similar problems as we head towards the summer months.

 Auckland water levels